A few months ago I brought on a co-CEO to help me manage and scale CollabsHQ.

 When this level of trust and candor is created, virtual teams are just as good as in-person teams.

-If you’re a startup, and you use the Stand Up model to have team meetings and updates, institute this virtually as well.
+If you’re a startup, and you use the Stand Up model to have team meetings and updates, use this to complement any stand up meetings you have.

-Beyond this process, make formal feedback sessions a monthly and quarterly affair so team members know they can expect regular review sessions of their work too.
+Beyond this process, make formal feedback sessions an ongoing process so team members know they can expect regular review sessions of their work too.

 Last but not least, remember team members will be located in different time zones.

-Be considerate of this as people have different levels of energy during different time periods of the day.
+Be considerate of this as people have different levels of energy during different times of the day.

 Publish guidelines for webcam etiquette too.